adrihans/Decoding_NER_Biases/docs/index.md

 |:--:|
 |*Head of the US baby names dataset - state level*|

-Obviously, considering the results of the article, we wanted to check for example if the poorest states had the lower scores and if the richest ones achived the best performances.
-Since we had already study the impact of the time, we aggregating the count of first names towards time.
+Obviously, considering the results of the article, we wanted to check for example if the poorest states had the lower scores and if the richest ones achieved the best performances.
+Since we had already studied the impact of the time, we aggregating the count of first names towards time.
 Then again, we have not used every first names, but the **20** most present ones for each state and gender.
 This resulted in 117 considered first names.
 Again, we performed our analysis on **100 000** random sentences.

 The results of our tests on the first names are presented in the `Results` part below.
-We are now going to explain what we did to assess biases towards geographical named entites like city or country names.
+We are now going to explain what we did to assess biases towards geographical named entities like city or country names.

 -------------------------------------
 ### :earth_americas: Geographical biases ?

-Then, having studying biases towards first names, we wondered about biases of NER algorithms on other types of named entites like geographical ones.
+Then, having studying biases towards first names, we wondered about biases of NER algorithms on other types of named entities like geographical ones.
 For instance, we wondered if western geographical named entities were more recognized than non-western ones.
 Therefore, we applied the same kind of methodology we used for first names but on two other things: **city** and **country** names.

 Compared to the first names analysis, our main issue was that there does not exist any sentence templates - like the Winogender Schemas - available for geographical named entities.
 We then had to build the sentences ourselves.
-We could have written basic sentences by hand or imagine some, but it would have been quite hard to compute a large ammount of them and maybe our own biases would have had an impact on them.
+We could have written basic sentences by hand or imagine some, but it would have been quite hard to compute a large amount of them and maybe our own biases would have had an impact on them.
 Instead, we decided to use sentences containing some geographical named entities from the summaries of some Wikipedia pages.

 *Construction of the sentence templates*

 In order to perform that, we used the python version of the wikipedia api.
 To describe the methodology used to build the templates, we will take the example of country names - but the same one was used for the cities.
 Firstly, we had to get a list of country names.
 Then, we were able to loop over that list to get the associated wikipedia page and more precisely its summary.
-We splitted each summary into sentences and looping over those sentences we were able to select only the ones containing the country names.
+We split each summary into sentences and looping over those sentences we were able to select only the ones containing the country names.

 Only `12` country wikipedia page over the `177` country names we had in the list were not found, giving us at the end `1623` sentences in total.
 This was a bit too much and not very useful.
 Moreover, we noticed that the first sentence for each country often was not natural at all.
-For instance, the first sentence for Fiji is :
+For instance, the first sentence for Fiji is:
 >`'Fiji ( (listen) FEE-jee; Fijian: Viti, [ˈβitʃi]; Fiji Hindi: फ़िजी, Fijī), officially the Republic of Fiji, is an island country in Melanesia, part of Oceania in the South Pacific Ocean'`.

 Hence, we only selected the last sentence of each found country.
-This would avoid any bias in the selection - some western countries having a large number of sentences comparing to non-western ones - and having unnatural sentences in the template.
+This would avoid any bias in the selection - some western countries having many sentences compared to non-western ones - and having unnatural sentences in the template.
 At the end, we were able to replace the country name of the associated wikipedia page by `$COUNTRY`, providing us with a complete template of **159 sentences** for country names.

 Having explained the methodology used to get the templates, we will now describe the detailed methodology and datasets we used on country and city names: